simon-stahlberg/mimir/README.md

 ### Installing the Dependencies

-Mimir depends on the PDDL parser [Loki](https://github.com/drexlerd/Loki), a fraction of [Boost's](boost.org) header-only libraries (Fusion, Spirit x3, Container), its performance benchmarking framework depends on [GoogleBenchmark](https://github.com/google/benchmark), and its testing framework depends on [GoogleTest](https://github.com/google/googletest).
+Mimir depends on the PDDL parser [Loki](https://github.com/drexlerd/Loki), a fraction of [Boost's](boost.org) header-only libraries (Fusion, Spirit x3, Container), memory layout flattening on [flatbuffers](https://github.com/google/flatbuffers), its performance benchmarking framework depends on [GoogleBenchmark](https://github.com/google/benchmark), and its testing framework depends on [GoogleTest](https://github.com/google/googletest).

 We provide a CMake Superbuild project that takes care of downloading, building, and installing all dependencies.